-New industrial uses, higher industry demand, fluctuations in forex prices of countries that supply palladium, trade sanctions on palladium supplying counties, and newer commercial uses are just some of the factors that affect the prices of palladium.
+New industrial uses, higher industry demand, fluctuations in forex prices of countries that supply palladium, trade sanctions on palladium supplying counties, and newer commercial uses are just some of the factors that affect the prices of palladium bullion.

-Simply put, the metal’s demand and supply in the market play a key role in its price.
+Simply put, this palladium precious metal’s demand and supply in the market plays a key role in its ongoing fiat currency price reflection.

 Who sets the palladium spot price?